-- In all families, there was at least one parent with a criminal history.
-In 4 cases this involved a prison sentence. - In 7 families, there was a history of domestic violence involving law enforcement. - In 7 families, one or both parents had identified substance use disorders involving inpatient or outpatient treatment. - In 4 families, there was at least one child age five or younger.
-Two were linked with quality childcare and two were in process of being connected with quality childcare. - In all families, there were supportive family members involved and in most cases, children were placed with family or kin. - In 7 families, children had identified mental health diagnoses or Intellectual/Developmental Disabilities.
-Two youth had Juvenile Justice involvement and one had experienced multiple inpatient hospitalizations.
-There were sexual abuse allegations in 2 families.
+- In four families, there was at least one parent with a criminal history.
+In two cases this involved a prison sentence. - In four families, there was a history of domestic violence involving law enforcement. - In all six families, one or both parents had identified substance use disorders involving inpatient or outpatient treatment. - In four families, there was at least one child age five or younger.
+Five of these children were either being screened or served by the Children's Developmental Services Agency for developmental delays. - In all families, there were supportive family members involved and in five cases, children were placed with family or kin. - Nine of fourteen children had identified mental health diagnoses or Intellectual/Developmental Disabilities.
+Two youth had Juvenile Justice involvement and two had experienced multiple inpatient hospitalizations.
+There were sexual abuse allegations in three families.